dexuantang/HideAndPeek/index.markdown

 CW: Description of animal death.
 ```
 You were dead by the time I looked in my mirror.
 In front of you are
-streak of blood red as a spilled bottle of ketchup.
+streaks of blood red as a spilled bottle of ketchup.
 Your unrecognizable
-carcass slowly decomposing into a ball of fur and meat were flies will
+carcass slowly decomposing into a ball of fur and meat where flies will
 land on you and eat.
 Before you crossed this highway, you lived free in
 the deep wood or the open sky where you once raced and glid.
 Perhaps you
 live in the city, in dumpsters and sewer pipes where you scavenged and